Clean Energy Development Fund (CEDF)

 On This Page:

-In 2005, the Vermont General Assembly established the Vermont Clean Energy Development Fund (CEDF) through Act 74 (30 V.S.A. § 8015).
-The purpose of the Fund is to increase the development and deployment of cost-effective and environmentally sustainable electric power resources – primarily with respect to renewable energy resources, and the use of combined heat and power technologies - in Vermont.
+In 2005, the Vermont General Assembly established the Vermont Clean Energy Development Fund (30 V.S.A. § 8015).
+The purpose of the Clean Energy Development Fund (CEDF) is to increase the development and deployment of cost-effective and environmentally sustainable electric power resources, primarily with respect to renewable energy resources, and the use of combined heat and power technologies, in Vermont.

-Responses to this request for information can be sent via email, fax, or post to the CEDF at the following addresses:
+Responses to this RFP should be sent to the CEDF/Public Service Department at the following address: